MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/make-grids-lists-editable-custom-control.md

 ## Make a subgrid on a form editable

 > [!NOTE]
-> If you are using legacy forms and enable an editable grid on a subgrid, the editable subgrid will not be rendered.
+> If you are using legacy forms (versions prior to [!INCLUDE][pn-crm-2016](../includes/pn-crm-2016.md)) and enable an editable grid on a subgrid, the editable subgrid will not be rendered.
 System administrators can turn off legacy forms in system settings, if needed.

 1. Go to **Settings>Customization>Customize the System**.